Back to Posts List

 2. Malicious Attacks

 Hackers with malicious intent break into a site through weak links, often resulting in a website crash.
-They use automated bots to bombard website servers with requests from unknown traffic sources until they can no longer handle the load and fails to perform properly.
+They use automated bots to bombard website servers with requests from unknown traffic sources until they can no longer handle the load and fail to perform properly.

 HTTP flood attack example